irina08/ios_Appium/README.md

 Use command: git clone https://github.com/irina08/ios_Appium or download folder

 2. You need to have in your testing environment already installed
-XCode, Appium, Java, Maven, simulator according properties in the config file.
+XCode, Appium, Java, Maven, simulator according properties in the config.properties file.

 In this project I use PageObject Pattern with Page Factory.
 For assertion library - TestNG.